ThePowerOfSwift/Ultimate-AdBlock/README.md

 By default all filters are enabled.
 If you want to disable a filter (for example the social css elements) you can do so by setting the correct variable in update-filters.swift to false.
 Run the script again to generate fresh filters.
 Reloading the filters into (iOS) Safari (especially the hosts) can take up to 15 seconds.

-### Number of filters (as of 19 April 2016)
+### Number of filters (as of 24 April 2016)

 #### Hostnames:
 - yoyo.pgl.org AdServer hostnames: 2.413
 - Easylist hostnames: 5.093
 - Malwaredomains: 19.062
-- Custom hostnames: 65
+- Custom hostnames: 71
+- Whitelist hostnames: 2

-Total number of Hostnames: 26.633
+Total number of Hostnames: 26.639

-Duplicate hostnames removed: 629
+Duplicate hostnames removed: 632

-Total Unique number of hostnames added to the blocklist: 26.004 / 50.000
+Total Unique number of hostnames added to the blocklist: 26.007 / 50.000

 #### CSS Elements Hiding & JavaScripts:
 - CSS Elements (Custom) - Ads: 62